Starting the Inquisitorial Stormtrooper Repressor basecoat

-See the full workbench feature on this the third Grot Bomb Launcha.
+See the full workbench feature on the Inquisitorial Stormtrooper Repressor.

 Grot Rigger with Toolbox

-This Grot Rigger with Toolbox was from the Collectors Range and is sadly no longer available.
+This Grot Rigger with Toolbox was from the Collectors Range which for a while was not available, but now is as part of the Grot Assistants Bitz Pack.

-This is one of my favourite models from that now defunct range.
+This is one of my favourite models from that range.
 It will eventually be found on one of my Ork vehicles or the new Ork Trukk which I have been making.

 As the model will not have a base, I am simply using an upside down slottabase to hold the model.